shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wallet.md

   root_rel_path: ../..
 ---

-# Integrate Vanilla JS App
+# Integrate Vanilla HTML/CSS/JS App

 In this guide, you will learn how to integrate a vanilla HTML/CSS/JS app with the [{{config.extra.arcana.sdk_name}}]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md).